ZyLen888/UniExplained/README.md

 <img width="492" alt="image" src="https://github.com/ZyLen888/UniExplained/assets/38216910/de0428f0-3129-4672-bc8a-dda4cdf3c153">

-Due to the price of one of the APIs I am using now, **I decide to currently withheld the link from being publicly published**.
+Due to the price of one of the APIs I am using now, **I have decided to currently withhold the link from being publicly published**.

-Otherwise, if the API requests bumps on and exceed the amount I signed up for, I will be receiving crazy bill... 💰
+Otherwise, if the API requests bumps on and exceed the amount I signed up for, I will be receiving a crazy bill... 💰

-#### But if you are interested about the project, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/zhenliumeimiliu/), and I can show a demo to you!
+#### But if you are interested in the project, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/zhenliumeimiliu/), and I can show a demo to you!

 ## 🛣 Future Plan

-**This is a project in progress**, starting off with a simple interface, and one input row to enter a link, I will continue to add more features to it!
+**This is a project in progress**, starting with a simple interface and one input row to enter a link, I will continue to add more features to it!

-Plan:
+**Plan:**
 - Find a less expensive API to replace one of the current APIs I am using to extract text from the link provided
 - Refine the prompt given to OpenAI API, hoping to receive responses with simpler, more high-schoolers friendly language!
 - Solve the issue with pages with more complex structure, hence resulting in poor outcome of explanation (ex. handbook with multiple column and buttons)